ciphrnotfound/laughing-potato/bothive/README.md

 ## Features

-- **Agent Builder**: Create AI agents using a no-code interface or SDK
+- **Agent Builder**: Create AI agents using a no-code interface or HiveLang
 - **Orchestrator**: Visual dashboard to drag, connect, and run multi-agent workflows
-- **Marketplace**: Discover, test, and integrate pre-built AI agents
+- **Hive Store**: Discover, monetize, and install pre-built AI agents
-- **Memory System**: Agents remember user behavior and previous collaborations
+- **Memory System**: Long-term memory and context awareness for agents
-- **Integrations**: Connect to Slack, Notion, Discord, and other apps
+- **Integrations**: Connect to Notion, WhatsApp, Trello, and more

 ## Getting Started